umbraclet16/apmNotes/README.md

 Personal notes of ArduPilot source code.

-Written with texlive 2014.
+Newer files written with markdown.

-Should compile with xelatex.
+Older files written with texlive 2014, Should compile with xelatex.